khozzy/hugo-blog/content/posts/2024/mautic_k8s/index.md

 ## Jobs

 Mautic's architecture separates the web application from background processing—a pattern familiar to anyone who's built data pipelines.
-Events (page hits, email opens, form submissions) are written to a Doctrine message queue in MySQL, then processed asynchronously by cron-triggered consumers.
+Events (page hits, email opens, form submissions) are written to a Doctrine message queue in MariaDB, then processed asynchronously by cron-triggered consumers.

 Understanding this architecture matters for two reasons: you need to configure the jobs correctly for Mautic to function, and if you're building integrations, knowing when data becomes consistent helps you avoid race conditions.